sowsan/architecture-center/docs/cloud-adoption/decision-guides/encryption/index.md

 Encryption for data in use involves securing data in nonpersistent storage, such as RAM or CPU caches.
 Use of technologies such as full memory encryption, enclave technologies, such as Intel's Secure Guard Extensions (SGX).
 This also includes cryptographic techniques, such as homomorphic encryption that can be used to create secure, trusted execution environments.

-**Encrypting data in use assumptions**.
-Encrypting data in use assumes the following:
+**Assumptions about encrypting data in use:** Encrypting data in use assumes the following:

 - You are required to maintain data ownership separate from the underlying cloud platform at all times, even at the RAM and CPU level.